cljoly/telescope-repo.nvim/README.md

 You can use your `.fdignore` to exclude some folders from your filesystem.
 If there is enough interest, [#1](https://github.com/cljoly/telescope-repo.nvim/issues/1) could further enhance this.

+## Contribute

+Contributions are welcome, see this [document](https://cj.rs/docs/contribute/)!

+The telescope [developers documentation](https://github.com/nvim-telescope/telescope.nvim/blob/master/developers.md) is very useful to understand how plugins work and you may find [these tips](https://cj.rs/blog/tips/nvim-plugin-development/) useful.